The Founder's Guide to the LOI: Mitigating Risk Before You Build

 Mandate a Rent Table (Defined Calculations)

-The exact Monthly Rent Payment for every year of the term.
+• Exact Monthly Rent Payment for every year of the term

-The Annual Rent Payment for every year of the term.
+• Annual Rent Payment for every year of the term

 The most common reason for a healthcare clinic's build-out delay is the Landlord's late delivery of the space.
 You must tie the dates together.

-Landlord Delivery Date: This is the day the Landlord commits to giving you possession of the space to begin your work.
-Your protection here is a Late Delivery Penalty.
-If the Landlord is late, you should be compensated with additional free rent (often day-for-day).
+• Landlord Delivery Date: The day the Landlord commits to giving you possession of the space to begin your work.
+Your protection: a Late Delivery Penalty (often day-for-day additional free rent).

-Rent Commencement Date: This is the day your obligation to pay full rent begins.
-This date must be defined as X days after the Landlord delivers the space (to ensure you have time to build out) OR the date you open for business, whichever is later.
+• Rent Commencement Date: The day your obligation to pay full rent begins.
+Must be defined as X days after delivery OR the date you open for business, whichever is later.

 The Landlord Work Letter must clearly define who pays for the big, expensive infrastructure items.

-The three most critical infrastructure items to define as the Landlord's responsibility (or included in the TI calculation) are:
+Define these as the Landlord's responsibility (or included in the TI calculation):

-HVAC Capacity: Ensuring sufficient tonnage (cooling capacity) is delivered to handle the heat load of high-density medical equipment and patients, and that the unit is under five years old (or the Landlord commits to replacing any unit older than five years).
+• HVAC Capacity: Ensuring sufficient tonnage (cooling capacity) for high-density medical equipment and patients, with unit under 5 years old (or Landlord commits to replacement)

-Plumbing/Sewer Sizing: Ensuring the base building stub-outs for water and sewer lines are adequately sized to handle all your your required sinks, restrooms, and lab equipment.
+• Plumbing/Sewer Sizing: Ensuring base building stub-outs for water and sewer lines are adequately sized for all your sinks, restrooms, and lab equipment

 As a sophisticated founder, your goal is simple: Do Not Sign a Personal Guarantee.

-Offer a Corporate Guarantee (CG): Use your larger holding company or parent entity as the guarantor instead of yourself.
+• Corporate Guarantee (CG): Use your larger holding company or parent entity as the guarantor instead of yourself

 The single most essential clause for a new clinic is the Permitting Contingency.